DC2022 Speakers confirmed to date

 Session Topic: Among the different dendritic cell subsets present in the skin, cDC1 are the less numerous and still they harbor unique and fascinating functions.
 We generated a mouse model to study their functions in vivo and showed their unique features in tumor immunity and peripheral tolerance.

-Sandrine Henri did her PhD on immuno-parasitology at the Faculty of Medecine La Timone (Marseille, France) aiming to understand the mechanisms of susceptibility or resistance to Symmers fibrosis in sudanese populations infected by Schistosoma mansoni using immunological and genetic approaches.
+Sandrine Henri did her PhD on Immunology at the Faculty of Medecine La Timone (Marseille, France) aiming to understand the immune mechanisms of susceptibility or resistance to Symmers fibrosis in patients infected by Schistosoma mansoni.
 Then she was post-doctoral fellow at the Walter Eliza Hall Institute of Medical Research (WEHI, Melbourne, Australia) where she contributed to the characterization of dendritic cell subsets in skin and cutaneous lymph nodes and studied DC interaction with Leishmania major.
+Since her return to France, she joined the Centre d’Immunologie de Marseille-Luminy (CIML, Marseille, France) where as tenure scientist she made major contributions to decipher dendritic cell and macrophage subsets within peripheral tissues (ie skin, gut & prostate) and to the understanding of their origins and functions

 Prof Matthew Krummel